Can You File Taxes For Someone In Jail?

 What Will Happen If You File A Prisoner As A Dependent?

-One user asks if a friend can claim another friend in prison as a dependent for financial reasons.
-However, another user responds by explaining that it’s not worth it.
-A user asks if you still have to pay taxes while in prison, and another forum member confirms the earlier point.
-The IRS criteria for dependents make it nearly impossible to justify a claim when someone is incarcerated.
-So, despite good intentions, trying to claim a friend in prison as a dependent could lead to complications and isn’t advisable.
+One user asks if it’s possible to claim a friend in prison as a dependent for financial reasons.
+Another user responds, explaining that it’s not worth the effort.
+When someone else asks if taxes still need to be paid while in prison, another forum member confirms the earlier point.
+The IRS’s criteria for dependents make it nearly impossible to justify claiming someone who is incarcerated.
+So, despite good intentions, trying to claim a friend in prison as a dependent could lead to complications and isn’t recommended.

 Have you ever wondered what is the difference between tax avoidance and tax evasion?
 Find out here.